Amy Mills BACP Accredited Counsellor for Children, Young People and Adults

 Counselling for Young People and Children

-Children from 4 to 18 years find counselling useful for a whole range of problems.
+Children find counselling useful for a whole range of problems.
 Sometimes something specific has happened which they might need support with, sometimes it’s a whole combination of things.
 Sometimes it’s not always obvious to adults what the cause of the problem might be but they can see that their child is unhappy.

 A few examples of what children might be dealing with are: bereavement, moving house or school, parents not getting on well with each other or separating, a sibling’s illness, changes to friendships, bullying, concerns about school work or sport, a sense of not doing well enough in life.
 Older children may also be figuring out a new identity for themselves as separate to their family both in person and online, negotiating changing friendships and relationships, considering their sexuality or gender identity, becoming familiar with their changing body as it goes through puberty, dealing with bullying, worries about exams and their future.
 Some children have been unfortunate enough to have been the victims or perpetrators of abuse and some may have been placed in care.